Tony58321/Statify/Statify_Proposal.md

 d.
 We do not anticipate needing to integrate any new tools throughout the development process, so we will focus the beginning of the development process on integrating the tools we know we will need.\
 e.
 Given the short development cycle for this project, we do not anticipate any integration requirements changing dramatically.
 We will know if integration of any tools fails if we receive error messages that cannot be resolved within the confines of those tools.\
 f.
 If we have integration issues early in the development cycle, we will discuss routes forward and possible alternatives.\
-5. Unable to provide a UI that is user friendly.\
+5. User Interface Usability.\
 a.
 There is medium risk of this being an issue.\
 b.
 If this risk occurs, it will have a medium impact.
-This would not be detrimental to our application, as it would still work properly, but it may steer users away from the website or create a confusing user experience.\
+A poorly designed UI could make it hard for users to navigate and understand how to interact with their data.
+This would not be detrimental to our application functionality, as it would still work properly, but it may steer users away from the website or create a confusing user experience.\
 c.
 I base my estimates upon my experience as a user of other applications.
 Lots of web applications are useful, but have poor UX design, which dims the performance and makes me less eager to use the application.
 My estimation for the likelihood of this risk occurring is based on common modern design principles.
 Our application aims to look cool and modern, but this may get in the way of user experience.\
 d.
 We will follow usability heuristics to mitigate these risks.
 This includes Nielson’s 10 Inclusivity Heuristics.
 We can also refer to Web Content Accessibility Guidelines (WCAG) when making design decisions.\
 e.
 The front-end designers will refer to other teammates to get feedback on design.
 We can also consult external users who fall within our target audience to get their feedback.
 Doing this frequently will help us detect problems before they become significant.\